SchineD/microservice/README.md

 ```

 You'll notice, there is no live reloading, because the portal simulation blocks
 web sockets.
-In this regard it acts exactly like the the real portal.
+In this regard, it acts sadly like the the real portal.

-## What we have done so far
+## What have we achieved so far?

-The `dev-portal` is configured to listen on
+The `dev-portal` is configured to listen on port 8096.
+It serves the
-port 8096.
-It serves the frontend from the Angular development server.
+frontend from the Angular development server, listening on port 4200.
+You can choose both ways, depending upon what's more important
+at the moment, live reload (on 4200) or simulated headers (on 8096).

 ![Running locally with dev-portal](doc/img/dev-portal.png)